Gwen Stefani And Blake Shelton Relationship: Will ‘The Voice’ Pair Get Married?

 Gwen Stefani didn’t appear on the last two seasons of The Voice and after wrapping filming on Season 12, she will likely part ways with the series — at least temporarily.
 In October of last year, as Stefani was confirmed to be returning to the spring 2017 season of the show, it was revealed that Miley Cyrus, who first came aboard the show for Season 11, would be reprising her role on the series’ 13th season this fall.

 “We can’t wait to experience the unique chemistry and energy [Gwen Stefani], Alicia, Blake and Adam will bring to Season 12,” Paul Telegdy, president of alternative and reality group, NBC Entertainment, said in a statement at the time.

 “With Miley returning for Season 13, we’re truly ecstatic about the unmatched musical know-how and talent coming together in our coming seasons.”

-As for the rest of the Season 13 cast, the other coaches identities were not confirmed.
+As for the rest of the Season 13 cast, the other coaches’ identities were not confirmed.

 To see more of Gwen Stefani and Blake Shelton, tune into new episodes of The Voice Season 12, which air every Monday and Tuesday night at 8 p.m. on NBC.